Maruti Suzuki e-Vitara flagged off by PM Modi in Gujarat

 While the company has not specified how much percentage of these cars will be exported, it has said that a majority of the production will be earmarked for exports.

-August 2025
+September 2025

 Although the Japanese carmaker has been late to the EV race, it is looking to leverage exports to become India’s top electric car manufacturer within a year.
-This is the first time when a global automobile giant like Suzuki has chosen India as the global manufacturing hub for EVs.
+This is the first time that a global automobile giant like Suzuki has chosen India as the global manufacturing hub for EVs.

 Suzuki has invested ₹21,000 crore in its Hansalpur plant, which has an annual production capacity of 7.50 lakh units.